How a heat pump uses refrigeration principles to heat and cool a home, including diagrams

 New thermal storage unit models even store heat and cold, collecting it during non-peak hours for peak-hour use.
 Some store both heat and cold in a large, insulated water tank, also supplementing hot water heat.

-Not all heat pumps extract heat from the air.
 Ground-source and groundwater-source heat pumps circulate water mixed with antifreeze through a system of buried tubing to gather heat from the earth or from groundwater, which are much more consistent in temperature than air is.
 Below-ground temperatures are normally warmer than the air in winter and cooler than the air in summer.

 A ground-source system employs a closed loop of tubing that is buried below the frost line; the water/antifreeze mixture circulates through the tubing, gathering heat from the earth.